Police identify fugitive shot, killed by Montgomery Co. police

 RELATED: 13News Now Investigates: New DNA technology police say helps crack cases

-On Tuesday, one day before the shooting, cold case detectives obtained a search-and-seizure warrant to obtain a DNA swab from Huitz.
+On Monday, Feb.
+10, cold case detectives obtained a search-and-seizure warrant to obtain a DNA swab from Huitz.
+The following day, they got the sample they needed from Huitz and matched it to the blood evidence from the scene.

-The sample came back as a positive match with blood left by the suspect at the 1992 crime scene.
-A warrant was then issued for Huitz's arrest on charges of first-degree murder, felony murder, and robbery with a dangerous weapon.
+On Wednesday, the day of the shooting, officers moved in to arrest Huitz on a warrant for charges of first-degree murder, felony murder, and robbery with a dangerous weapon.

+This timeline provided by police means Huitz was aware that officers were looking into him when the shooting occurred.

 The detectives involved will be placed on administrative leave, which is standard protocol for officer-involved shootings, Montgomery County police officials said.